T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   * *emptyItemAtEnd*: Existence of this item inserts an empty entry at the end of the selectlist.
   * *emptyHide*: Existence of this item hides the empty entry.
 This is useful for e.g. Enums, which have an empty entry and the empty value should not be an option to be selected.
+  * *datalist*: Similar to 'typeAhead'.
+Enables the user to select a predefined option (sql1, itemList) or supply any free text.
+Attention: Safari (and some other) browsers do not support this fully - https://caniuse.com/#search=datalist.

 .. _`subrecord-option`: